CheesyNinjaBear/Super_Smash_Tux/README.md

 as of now the goal of the hardware requirements is for Super_Smash_Tux to have similar requirements to its inspiration super tux cart.
 The minimum specs for a computer to be able to run this game should be

-    • A graphics card capable of 3D rendering - NVIDIA GeForce 470 GTX, AMD Radeon 6870 HD series card or Intel HD Graphics 4000 and newer.
+*A graphics card capable of 3D rendering - NVIDIA GeForce 470 GTX, AMD Radeon 6870 HD series card or Intel HD Graphics 4000 and newer.
 OpenGL >= 3.3

 • You should have a dual-core CPU that's running at 1 GHz or faster.

 • You'll need at least 512 MB of free VRAM (video memory).

 • System memory: 1 GB

 • Minimum disk space: 700 MB

 • Ideally, you'll want a joystick with at least 6 buttons.

 ## License
 this software is released under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007. the license can be found in the file named License.